 6. Recognizing low blood sugars

-All school staff in charge of your child should have been trained on how to recognize these symptoms.
+All school staff in charge of your child should be trained on how to recognize these low glucose symptoms:

 8. Parental notifications

 The school nurse, or designated school personnel, needs to notify parents when low-treating food/snacks supplies are running low.
 Come up with a plan on how to provide these low food/snacks back to the school.

 If there are insulin pump problems, the school nurse or designated personnel, needs to inform parents as soon as possible.
 In this scenario, the parent/guardian will need to head over to the school and insert a new infusion site.
 Most of the school nurses, may not do this.
 Find out with your child’s school nurse, if they are willing to learn.
 This will be mostly for little kiddos, once your child hits middle school/high school, he/she can do it themselves, if they know how to.

 When the school nurse is going to be absent.
 They need to inform the parents who will be substituting.

 When there is a school lockdown.
 Some of these lockdowns are a practice in case of a read emergency but either way, parents needs to be notified, even for non diabetic kiddos.

 School personnel needs to notify you as soon as possible of all these changes, via phone call, or letters sent to your home.

 9. Substitute Teacher/Substitute Nurse